akshat1/simian-react-button/README.md

   type       = {ButtonType.INDICATOR}      // one of the button type enum values.
 NORMAL by default. size       = {ButtonSize.LARGE}          // one of the button size enum values.
-MEDIUM by default disabled   = {false}                     // a boolean label      = 'a string label. required.' onClick    = {eventHandlerFunction}
+MEDIUM by default disabled   = {false}                     // a boolean label      = 'a string label' onClick    = {eventHandlerFunction}
   primary    = {true}                      // a boolean
   faIconName = 'string font-awesome icon name'